QuantConnect/lean-cli/README.md

   This command will not delete local files for which there is no counterpart in the cloud.

-  If you pull a specific project, all the libraries linked to that project are pulled as well (recursively).

 Options:
   --project TEXT   Name or id of the project to pull (all cloud projects if not specified) --pull-bootcamp  Pull Boot Camp projects (disabled by default)